OGUN01/fitai/docs/architecture-guide.md

 3. JSONB fields store complete objects including additional properties.
 4. The `synchronizeProfileData` utility ensures consistency between both locations.

-## Key Data Flows

-### Authentication Flow

-1. User enters credentials in Login screen
-2. `AuthContext.signIn()` calls Supabase auth API
-3. On success, session is stored and user is redirected to main app
-4. `AuthContext` sets up listeners for session changes
-5. When token expires, Supabase automatically refreshes it

-### Onboarding Flow

-1. New user completes signup
-2. `checkAndRouteUser()` in ProfileContext checks if onboarding is completed
-3. If not completed, user is routed to the current onboarding step
-4. As user completes each step, `updateProfile()` saves progress
-5. On final step, `completeOnboarding()` is called, setting `has_completed_onboarding: true`
-6. User is then redirected to main app

-### Workout Completion Flow

-1. User completes a workout in the Workout tab
-2. `markWorkoutComplete()` is called from `trackingService.ts`
-3. Completion record is saved to `workout_completions` table
-4. Service calculates estimated calories burned based on user data
-5. `getWorkoutStats()` is called to update streak and stats
-6. User profile is updated with new streak information
-7. Home tab shows updated completion status

 ### Meal Tracking Flow

-1. User logs a meal in the Nutrition tab
+1. User logs a meal in the Nutrition tab or via other logging mechanisms.
-2. `markMealComplete()` is called from `trackingService.ts`
+2. `markMealComplete()` is called from `trackingService.ts`.
-3. Completion record is saved to `meal_completions` table
+3. Completion record is saved to `meal_completions` table (for summary/streak) and potentially detailed nutrition data is saved locally to `local_nutrition_tracking`.
+4. Upon next login/signup, `syncLocalDataToServer` will merge items from `local_nutrition_tracking` into the `profiles.meal_tracking` JSONB field.
-4. `getMealStats()` is called to update meal statistics
+5. `getMealStats()` is called to update meal statistics (likely reads from `meal_completions`).
-5. Home tab shows updated meal completion status
+6. Home tab shows updated meal completion status.

 ## Component Design Patterns